 Ever heard of Dromophobia?
 Well, it's a fear of crossing the street, and we're going to give a version of it to Edison!
-Cue evil laugh...
-Muwhahaha!!!

 This barcode activates Edison's 'Bounce in borders' program.
 The program uses Edison's line tracking sensor and motors to stop the robot from crossing a black line.